segmentio/segment-docs/src/connections/warehouses/warehouse-errors.md

 ### ERROR: Cannot execute query because system is in resize mode (SQLSTATE 57014)

 This error occurs when your cluster is currently resizing.
-The warehouse will continue on its scheduled run interval - once the resize is complete, we’ll load all data from the failed run.
+The warehouse will continue on its scheduled run interval - once the resize is complete, we'll load all data from the failed run.

 ### ERROR: 1040 (SQLSTATE XX000)

 This is a Redshift 500 - an internal server error.
 This is usually caused by having too many tables or too many columns.
-If you’re seeing this error, [please visit our contact form to submit a request](/contact/support).
+If you're seeing this error, [please visit our contact form to submit a request](/contact/support).

 ### read tcp XXX.XX.XX.XXXX:XXXX-XXX.XX.XX.XXXX:XXXX: read: connection timed out